Pyrops WMS

 Mini Warehouses or Dark Stores

 Dark stores or micro-warehouses are located close to the point of delivery.
 Each dark store manages a focused set of 2,000-2500 stock-keeping units (SKUs) or distinct product items.
-Startups are using technologies inside these dark stores to reduce the processing time for orders.
+Startups are using Technologies inside these dark stores to reduce the processing time for orders.

 For example, Blinkit (formerly Grofers) has lots of mini-warehouses within 2kms of people’s homes.
 Their stores are so densely located that they can deliver 90% of their orders within 15 minutes even if their riders drive at 10kmph.
 Their in-store planning and tech are now so good that they pack most orders in under 2.5 minutes.
 Dunzo has a chain of mini-warehouses called Xpress Mart located within 5kms of people’s homes.
 Swiggy’s Instamart and Zepto also follow the same strategy.